-3.4 Proposed amendment to schedule A

-Schedule A
+3.4 Schedule A

-Schedule A sets out the manner in which retailers must provide the Commission with details of their standing offers.
+Schedule A of Guideline 19 sets out the manner in which retailers must provide the Commission with details of their standing offers.

-The Order may lead to the creation of further standing offers than those that exist currently in schedule A of Guideline 19.
-We consider that in order to ensure retailers report consistently, schedule A should be amended to identify flexible AMI retail tariffs.
-The Common form distribution tariff structure is used as an example.
+The Order may lead to the creation of further standing offers than those that exist currently in Schedule A of Guideline 19.
+The Commission considered that in order to ensure retailers report consistently, Schedule A should be amended to identify flexible AMI retail tariffs.
+The common form distribution tariff structure has been used as an example.

-We propose to insert the following new template into schedule A, to apply to residential customers, to allow retailers to provide information on flexible AMI retail tariffs:
+The Commission proposed to insert the following new template into schedule A, to apply to residential customers, to allow retailers to provide information on flexible AMI retail tariffs:

-Residential - flexible Tariff Unit Ex GST Inc GST
+Residential - Tariff Unit Ex Inc

+flexible GST GST

 Domestic flexible Peak time ^A 3pm to 9pm weekdays c/KWh

-Shoulder time 7am to 3pm weekdays c/KWh
+Shoulder time 7am to 3pm c/KWh

+weekdays

-Shoulder time 9pm to 10pm weekdays c/KWh
+Shoulder time 9pm to 10pm c/KWh

+weekdays

-Shoulder time 7am to 10pm weekends c/KWh
+Shoulder time 7am to 10pm c/KWh

+weekends

 Off peak time 10pm to 7am all days c/KWh

 Supply Charge \$/day